Part 2 Fellowship Oral Component

 Notification of Results

 The results of the Part 2 FRCOphth Oral Component will be released four – five weeks after the final day of examinations once verified by the Senior Examiner.
 Final results will be sent to candidates by first class post and the pass list will be displayed on the College website.
 Examiners and candidates are not permitted to telephone the College for examination results.

 The Examinations Committee is pleased to be able to offer the Part 2 FRCOphth Oral examination in Singapore.
-The examination will be held at National University of Singapore (NUS) Yong Loo Lin School of Medicine 8 – 11 May 2018 and will be delivered to the same standard as in the UK.
+The examination will be held at National University of Singapore (NUS) Yong Loo Lin School of Medicine 6 – 11 May 2019 and will be delivered to the same standard as in the UK.
 ‘Same standard’ means an expectation of the same performance of examiners and level of candidate ability in order to pass candidates of similar standards in either the UK or Singapore.